-We went to grab dinner at the old Medina, hiking up the narrow passageways to the center of it all.
+We went to grab dinner at the old Medina, hiking up the narrow passageways to the center of town.
 Omar picked a café that had quite a few locals in it and we sat down to order our Tagines.
-I ordered a Vegetable Tagine that really hit the spot and didn’t feel like eating any more bread that day.
+I ordered a Vegetable Tagine that really hit the spot.
 This was my first mistake: I didn’t eat any protein the night before the hike to Akchour waterfalls.

 We left the Medina and headed back to our guest house to get some much needed sleep so we could wake early the next morning and start our hike to Cascades D’Akchour.
 Omar kept telling me, “the hike to Akchour waterfalls is hard Janiel, its 1 hour and 30 minute hike” — well he looked about the same physical shape I was in, and I had been working with a trainer, so I thought, “Oh, I’ll be fine, he doesn’t know what he is talking about.”
 That was my second mistake…..

 We left for Akchour and had a little trouble finding the way, but after asking several locals the correct roads to take, we were able to arrive in time to start (and finish) the hike.